rupl/chrisruppel.com/blog/_posts/2017-01-10-arduino-soil-moisture-sensor.md

 The main program loop has a counter that starts at 59 and counts down to 0.
 When it reaches 0, it takes a reading and resets the counter.
 By only powering the moisture sensor for 10 milliseconds out of every minute, we are significantly delaying corrosion caused by excessive current.

-Run the program, open the serial plotter, and come back after a few minutes.
-You should have your first few readings!
+Run the program, [open the Arduino IDE serial plotter](/blog/arduino-serial-plotter-debugging/), and go make yourself a tea.
+After a few minutes you should have your first few readings!

 ## Building on this sensor